SichangHe/prev_DKU_signature_work/proposal/objectives.md

 and extensible,
 otherwise it would result in large maintenance costs.

+On the other hand,
+for the server to be useful for the future, developers should be able to customize it and reuse a portion of its functionalities.

 To achieve such,
 the server needs to be resilient to changes applied to it.
 The code structure needs to be clear and modularized,